-You might want to open a bank account, especially if your host country doesn't use the Euro.
+You might want to open a bank account in your host country to make transactions in another currency easier.
 However, many major banks use your money to make huge investments in fossil fuel industries.
 Use Bank Green to see how different banks in your host country score in their commitment to sustainability, and open an account at a bank with a good rating instead of one of the big polluters.